nanxiaobei/retalk/README.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-If an action is async, you can get `loading.action` state for loading if you like.
+If an action is async, you can get `loading.asyncAction` state for loading if you like.

 Well, only 3 steps, A simple Retalk demo is here: https://codesandbox.io/s/5l9mqnzvx.